exoad/exoad/README.md

       </summary>
     </ul>
   </div>
-  <p>Here are some of the projects that I have worked on recently</p>
+  Here are some of the projects that I have worked on recently
   <ul>
     <li>
       <a href="https://github.com/Halcyoninae">